SafePTR: Token-Level Jailbreak Defense in Multimodal LLMs via Prune-then-Restore Mechanism: Harmful Token Propagation and Jailbreak Activation

 \solved{As shown in Fig.~\ref{fig:layer_location2}(a)–(b), both LLaVA-1.5-7B and MiniGPT-4-7B are evaluated on adversarial samples from FigStep (left) and MM-SafetyBench (right).
 Defended/safe samples (blue) cluster near the safety-aligned instruction, whereas attacked/unsafe samples (orange) are more dispersed and shift toward the upper right, reflecting greater semantic deviation, quantified by the average centroid distances between safe and unsafe representations: 0.11 and 0.14 for LLaVA-1.5-7B on MM-SafetyBench and FigStep, while 0.13 and 0.02 for MiniGPT-4.
 Although semantic deviation does not inherently imply malicious intent, samples with greater deviation from the safety reference are statistically more likely to trigger jailbreaks (unsafe v.s. safe), indicating that semantic drift plays a central role in bypassing model safeguards.}

 \textbf{Finding-3 (which): A small fraction of harmful tokens induce significant semantic deviation from safety-aligned tokens.} \solved{Building on Finding-2, we further investigate which individual tokens are responsible for such semantic deviation.
 To this end, we compute the semantic distance($S^l=1-cos(V^l,R^l)$) between tokens ($V^l$) and the safety-aligned instruction representation ($R^l$) at layer-$l$ across samples from both FigStep (500) and MM-SafetyBench (5040).
 Tokens whose deviation($s_{ij}^l$) exceeds the threshold ($\alpha$) are marked as harmful ones ($ v_{ij}^l\in V^l$).
 As shown in Fig.~\ref{fig:layer_location3}, for LLaVA-1.5-7B, an example from MM-SafetyBench illustrates that harmful tokens are sparsely distributed and primarily concentrated in early-middle layers (e.g., [7, 9)), accounting for only 0.62\% of all input tokens.
 Similar patterns are observed on Figstep across MiniGPT-4-7B (0.93\%) and DeepSeek-VL2 (1.66\%), as summarized in Tab.~\ref{tab:analysis3}.
-This behavior may stem from attention sinks, where certain tokens receive excessive attention and dominate the model’s internal representations, as discussed in prior studies~\cite{attention_sinks_2023,half_tokens_2024}.
+This phenomenon may stem from the presence of attention sinks~\citep{attention_sinks_2023,half_tokens_2024}, where a small subset of tokens disproportionately attracts attention, dominates the model’s internal representations, and consequently concentrates harmful content within these dominant tokens.
 To further analyze their impact, we visualize both a semantic deviation heatmap ($S^8$) and an overlaid binary mask ($V^{\prime8}=\{v_{ij}^8\in V^8\}$) at layer 8 using a sample from MM-SafetyBench.
 Tokens representing ``armed figures,” ``smoke,” and ``terrain” associated with violent scenarios exhibit high semantic drift.
 Interestingly, several background tokens also show large deviations, suggesting that semantically deviant cues from inconspicuous regions can disrupt overall structure, amplify misalignment, and weaken model’s safeguards against jailbreaks. }